 When an application for endorsement for a Research and Innovation Talent Visa is made via the Home Office, the Royal Academy of Engineering assesses the application and advises the Home Office whether the individual is demonstrably ‘exceptionally talented’ or has ‘exceptional promise’.
 If an endorsement is granted, the final immigration decision rests with the Home Office.

-The Academy works alongside two other DCBs – the Royal Society and the British Academy – to support the Home Office in identifying outstanding scholars, scientists and engineers wishing to enter the UK.
+The Academy works alongside other Designated Competent Bodies to support the Home Office in identifying outstanding scholars, scientists and engineers wishing to enter the UK.

 Other Designated Competent Bodies include:

 The scheme is part of our mission to make the UK the leading nation for engineering innovation and businesses.
-Further guidance on the the Research and Innovation Talent visa application can be found here.
+Learn more in the guidance on the Tier 1 Research and Innovation Talent visa.

 To fnd out more about the route, as well as the selection criteria for each of the DCBs please visit the Home Office website.